 WHAT TO EXPECT

 Before your first appointment, we’ll have a free, 15-minute phone call to determine if working together feels like a good fit.
 If so, we'll schedule an intake session, during which I will ask you a variety of questions to gather information on you and your background.
-From there, we will set a weekly or biweekly schedule for our sessions together, and we will choose to meet either in-person at my office in downtown Vancouver, WA, or via telehealth.
+From there, we will set a weekly or biweekly schedule for our sessions together, met via telehealth.
+I see clients between 12 PM and 6 PM, Monday through Thursday.
+Note that I am licensed in Oregon and Washington states and as such, only able to see clients who are physically located in Oregon or Washington at the time of each session.

 MY THERAPEUTIC PHILOSOPHY